Cultivating the Core Tenets of Leadership

 Veronica Walton, Cohort III

 One of the three core components of NLDP is its comprehensive curriculum.
-The program's core curriculum is an eleven-month sixteen-session leadership training and development program.
-Explore the themes of these sixteen sessions in the sample timeline below and consult the schedule to learn about the current cohort and applying to be a part of the next class of neighborhood leaders!
+The program's core curriculum is an eleven-month, sixteen-session skills-based leadership training and development program.
+Explore the themes of these sixteen sessions in the timeline below and consult this schedule to learn about applying to be a part of the next class of neighborhood leaders in Cohort XVIII!

 SESSION 1